 Neither of these two statements is correct.
 The Windward Turn model of dynamic soaring works in a uniform horizontal wind and there certainly is sufficient vertical velocity in thermals to cause birds and gliders to rise.
 Thermals can occur in the absence of wind although the thermals will tend to generate their own winds.
 He then correctly writes of

-What Peel observed was clearly birds thermal soaring in rising columns or bubbles of air which are typically caused by variations of heating of the surface by the sun.
+We now know that what Peel observed was birds thermal soaring in rising columns or bubbles of air which are typically caused by variations of heating of the surface by the sun.
 If the air is rising faster than the bird is descending then the bird will gain height.
 Thermals are typically capped by cumulus cloud, careful observation of which will reveal the rising air currents.

 Rayleigh then describes what we nowadays call a kind of dynamic soaring.
 He says that

 This is the roller coaster effect where if you have excess airspeed you can zoom into a climb and gain height.
 This is true up to a point and has been repeated often since then.
-However this only applies within the air mass.
-However much airspeed you have, if the air mass within which you are flying is moving downwards fast enough, you may not gain any height at all.
+However, if the air mass within which you are flying is moving downwards fast enough, you may not gain any height at all.
+Also increased velocity relative to the air means increased drag requiring a steeper angle of descent to overcome the drag.
+In reality the energy available to a glider is really height.

 The Rayleigh cycle involves the bird gliding downwind and descending through a horizontal shear layer where the wind speed reduces,